 The first on our list of companies with family-friendly work policies is USAA.
 As a financial services organization, USAA is dedicated to serving its members: the U.S. military’s men and women.

-To ensure the company’s success, USAA has numerous employee support initiatives, including a rigorous parental leave policy.
+To ensure this family-friendly company’s success, USAA has numerous employee support initiatives, including a rigorous parental leave policy.

 While many companies provide the standard maternity leave for new mothers, many companies don’t offer the same benefit to fathers.
-In 2017, USAA decided to change that and began offering birth parents, non-birth parents, and adoptive parents 12 weeks of paid time off.
-This time off allows the working parents at USAA to spend quality time with their children without worrying about saving up enough vacation time.
+In 2017, USAA decided to change that and began offering birth parents, non-birth parents, and adoptive parents 12 weeks of paid time off instead of the previous 8-week policy.
+This time off allows the working parents at USAA to spend a bit more quality time with their children without worrying about saving up enough vacation time.

 USAA also provides a daycare service for employees that not only oversees but educates children.
 Its facilities specialize in the care of infants, toddlers, and preschool/kindergarten prep.

-All new parents at GoDaddy are offered 12 weeks paid parental leave while birthing mothers receive an additional six weeks recovery time.
-Employees at GoDaddy also benefit from off-site subsidized child care and paid sick leave for parents caring for a child.
+All new parents at GoDaddy are offered 12 weeks of paid parental leave while birthing mothers receive an additional six weeks of recovery time.
+Employees at GoDaddy also benefit from generously subsidized child care and paid sick leave for parents caring for a child.
+Furthermore, GoDaddy offers adoption assistance and fertility coverage for those looking to start or grow their families.

-Known for its innovative cloud-software, Salesforce has pushed the boundaries of its industry for over 20 years.
-The company has also changed what it means to be a great employer; in 2020, Fortune ranked Salesforce the sixth-best company to work for.
+Known for its innovative cloud software, Salesforce has pushed the boundaries of its industry for over 20 years.
+This family-friendly company has also changed what it means to be a great employer.
+In 2020, Fortune ranked Salesforce the sixth-best company to work for.

 Salesforce is home to a respectful and open-minded company culture, where each employee is treated with care, which extends to the perks that Salesforce offers its employees.

-Working parents at Salesforce benefit from telecommuting options, subsidized child care, and on-site medical care services.
-Additionally, the company offers employees up to 28 days for paid time off.
+Working parents at Salesforce benefit from family-friendly workplace policies such as telecommuting options, subsidized child care, and on-site medical care services.
+Additionally, the company offers employees up to 28 days of paid time off.